SillyFreak/typst-packages-old/prequery/src/lib.typ

 #let _builtin_image = image

 /// A prequery for images.
 Apart from the `url` parameter, the image file name is also mandatory; it
 /// is part of `args` for technical reasons.
-Rendering fails (outside fallback mode) before images
+Outside fallback mode, rendering this fails when the
-/// have been downloaded in a preprocessing step.
+/// referenced image is missing; images need to be downloaded in a preprocessing step.
 ///
 /// This function provides a dictionary with `url` and `path` as metadata under the label
 /// `<web-resource>`.
 This metadata can be queried like this: